critical-path/array-html-translator-js/CONTRIBUTING.md

 ## How to Contribute

-We wrote array-html-translator-js for fun.
-We do not intend to maintain it.
+We do not intend to maintain array-html-translator-js.
 This does not prevent you from using or forking it, however.
+Have fun!